Distribution of primes of split reductions for abelian surfaces: Introduction

 \item We say that $K$ satisfies Generalized Riemann Hypothesis (GRH) if for any complex value $\rho$ in the critical strip $0 < \Re (\rho) < 1$ and is a zero of the Dedekind zeta function $\zeta_K(s)$ of $K$, we have $\Re(\rho) = \frac{1}{2}$.

 \item We write $L/K$ to represent a finite extension of number fields.
 We write $\disc(L/K)\unlhd \mathcal{O}_{K}$ to denote the relative discriminant ideal of $L/K$.
 If $L/K$ is Galois, we use $\Gal(L/K)$ to denote its Galois group.
 For each normal subgroup $N$ of $\Gal(L/K)$, we write $L^N$ to denote the fixed field of $L$ by $N$.
-By Galois theory, $L^N/K$ is a Galois extension with $ \Gal(L^N/K)\simeq \Gal(L/K)/N. $ We say the Artin's Holomorphic Conjecture (AHC) holds for the Galois extension $L/K$ if all the Artin L-functions attached to non-trivial irreducible characters of $\Gal(L/K)$ are holomorphic on the complex plane.
+By Galois theory, $L^N/K$ is a Galois extension with $ \Gal(L^N/K)\simeq \Gal(L/K)/N. $ We say the Artin's Holomorphic Conjecture (AHC) holds for the Galois extension $L/K$ if all the Artin L-functions attached to nontrivial irreducible characters of $\Gal(L/K)$ are holomorphic on the complex plane.

 \item Let $B$ be an abelian variety defined over $\F_q$.
-We say $B$ splits (or $B$ is not simple) if $B$ is isogenous over $\F_q$ to the product of non-trivial abelian subvarieties that are defined over $\F_q$.
-We say $B$ splits over $\overline{\F}_q$ (or $B$ is not absolutely simple) if $B$ is isogenous over $\overline{\F}_q$ to a product of non-trivial abelian subvarieties. \end{itemize}
+We say $B$ splits (or $B$ is not simple) if $B$ is isogenous over $\F_q$ to the product of smaller dimensional abelian subvarieties defined over $\F_q$.
+We say $B$ splits over $\overline{\F}_q$ (or $B$ is not absolutely simple) if $B$ is isogenous over $\overline{\F}_q$ to a product of smaller dimensional abelian subvarieties. \end{itemize}

-{\bf{Acknowledgments.}} I would like to thank Alina Carmen Cojocaru for introducing the Murty-Patankar Conjecture to me.
-I am thankful to Manjul Bhargava for hosting me at Princeton University to carry out part of this work, and to Yunqing Tang for the simulating discussions while I was there.
-I appreciate the helpful remark made by Ananth Shankar and Tonghai Yang for Theorem 3, and the comments by Auden Hinz and Jacob Mayle to improve the exposition of the manuscript.
+{\bf{Acknowledgments.}} I want to thank Alina Carmen Cojocaru for introducing the Murty-Patankar Conjecture to me.
+I am thankful to Manjul Bhargava for hosting me at Princeton University where I carried out part of this work and to Yunqing Tang for the fruitful discussions while I was there.
+Furthermore, I want to acknowledge the valuable suggestions from Auden Hinz, Jacob Mayle, Pieter Moree, Ananth Shankar, Tonghai Yang, and Don Zagier.
+I wish to thank the Max-Planck-Institut f\"{u}r Mathematik in Bonn for its support and inspiring atmosphere.